Workiva/furious/README.md

 Installation
 ------------

-Include `furious` within your App Engine project's libary directory, often `/lib`.
+Include `furious` within your App Engine project's library directory, often `/lib`.
 If that does not make sense to you, simply include the `furious` subdirectory within your application's root directory (where your `app.yaml` is located).